 Category Description Internal / external 1.
 Litigation Risks that the institution might suffer losses due to litigation and lawsuits against it.
-Losses from litigation can possibly emanate from: Claims by employees, the public, service providers and other third parties Failure by the Municipality to exercise certain level of compliance to legislative requirements Internal 2.
+Losses from litigation can possibly emanate from: - Claims by employees, the public, service providers and other third parties - Failure by the Municipality to exercise certain level of compliance to legislative requirements Internal 2.
 Material Resources Risks relating to the Municipality's material resources.
-Possible aspects to consider include: Availability of material Costs and means of acquiring resources The wastage of material resources Internal 3.
+Possible aspects to consider include: - Availability of material - Costs and means of acquiring resources - The wastage of material resources Internal 3.
 Service Delivery Every institution exists to provide value for its stakeholders.
 The risk will arise if the appropriate quality of service is not delivered to the citizens.
 Internal 4.
 Information Technology Risks related to the Municipality's IT infrastructure, including hardware, software and the processes involved with the use of IT.
 Internal 5.
 Third Party Performance Risks related to the Municipality's dependence on the performance of a third party.
 Risk in this regard could be that there is the likelihood that a service provider might not perform according to the service level agreement entered into with the Municipality.
 Internal 6.
 Economic Environment Risks related to the Municipality's economic environment.
 Factors to consider include: - Inflation; - Foreign exchange fluctuations; and - Interest rates.
 External

+District and the form of the state of the st

-Risks emanating from political factors and decisions that
+Risks emanating from political factors and decisions that - I I I I

 7. Political have an impact on the Municipality's mandate and External/In

 Environment operations.
 Possible factors to consider include: ternal

 - Political unrest

 - Local, Provincial and National Elections

 - Changes in office bearers, etc.

 8. Social Risks related to the Municipality's social environment.
 External

 Environment Possible factors to consider include:

 - Unemployment

 - Migration of workers.

 9. Natural Risks relating to the Municipality's natural environment and its External

 Environment impact on normal operations.
 Consider factors such as:

 - Depletion of natural resources

 - Environmental degradation

 - Spillage

 - Pollution.

 10. Risks relating to compliance with legislative requirements Internal

-Compliance such as the Constitution, Municipal Structures Act, Municipal
+Compliance such as the Constitution, Municipal Structures Act, Municipal mornal

+Compliance ·

 Systems Act, Municipal Finance Management Act, related

-regulations, Council By-Laws, etc.
+4.4 regulations, Council By-Laws, etc.

 11. Human Risks that relate to human resources of the Municipality.
 Internal

 Resources These risks can have an effect on human capital with regard

 to:

 - Ethics

 - Recruitment

 - Skills & competence

 - Employee wellness

-- Employee relations - Retention
+- Employee relations

+- Retention

 - Occupational health & safety

 12. Knowledge Risks relating to the Municipality's management of Internal

 and knowledge and information.
-In identifying the risks consider Internal
+In identifying the risks consider

 Information the following aspects related to knowledge management:

 Management - Availability of information

-Managemenn - Stability of the information
+- Stability of the information

 - Integrity of information data

 - Relevance of the information

 - Retention

 - Safeguarding

 13. Loss/Theft Risks that the Municipality might suffer losses due to either Internal

 of Assets theft or loss of an asset of the Municipality.

 14. Risks from occupational health and safety issues e.g. injury Internal

-Occupational on duty; outbreak of disease within the Municipality.
+Occupational on duty; outbreak of disease within the Municipality. -

-Health and
+Health and ,

 Safety

-These risks relate to illegal or improper acts by employees Internal
+15. Fraud and These risks relate to illegal or improper acts by employees Internal

-15. Fraud and

-resulting in a loss of the Municipality's assets or resources.
+Corruption resulting in a loss of the Municipality's assets or resources.

-15. Fraud and Corruption 16.
-Financial resulting in a loss of the Municipality's assets or resources.
-Risks encompassing the entire scope of general financial Internal
+16. Financial Risks encompassing the entire scope of general financial Internal

+Environment management.
+Potential factors to consider include: michial

+FIIAIIOIIIIEIII management, i oternia lactors to consider ilicioae.